In London & Surrey, UK

 The Sciton HALO fractional laser treatment uses hybrid technology of 1470 nm non-ablative laser and 2940nm ablative laser to create controlled zones of coagulation to chosen depths into the dermis that stimulate neo-collagenesis (new collagen) and fractionally vaporize (ablate) micro laser channels in the epidermis in order to tone and texture of the skin.

 Why have this treatment?

-▪ The 2940 nm Erbium YAG laser wavelength of Halo Pro is delivered through a focused scanning device that precisely removes channels of tissue by vaporizing (heating to high temperature) the water within tissue.
-The device has the ability to create micro channels while leaving the area around the channels intact.
+▪ The 2940 nm Erbium YAG laser wavelength of Halo Pro is delivered through a focused scanning device that precisely removes channels of tissue by vaporizing (heating to high temperature) the water within the tissue.
+The device has the ability to create micro-channels while leaving the area around the channels intact.

 ▪ The 1470 nm laser wavelength of Halo is delivered through a scanning device that creates microscopic columns of wounded tissue that stimulates new collagen.

 ▪ Laser treatment procedures may produce scanning patterns visible on the skin.
 This event usually fades while in the healing phase.

 ▪ Light from a laser can be harmful to eyes and wearing special safety eyewear is necessary at all times during the procedure.